A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

-So, if you’re in search of something that’s just a bit extra special, read on through our ultimate list of the best and most unique boutique hotels in Tasmania!
+So, if you’re in search of something that’s just a bit extra special for your next getaway, read on through our list of the 10 best and most unique stays around Tasmania for 2024!

 <strong>Coastal Pods Wynyard</strong>